 Starting on the lively Manly beach it traces its way through tiny seaside villages, secluded beaches, rugged cliff sides, beautiful inlets and stunning viewpoints.
 The route also heads back into the bush where you can take detours to see some ancient Aboriginal rock art and historical lighthouses.
 The Manly to Spit hike is the best of the Sydney coastal walks for sure.

+There are so many more Sydney walks that we would like to do in the future when we get chance to revisit.
 The coastal regions around Sydney and the surrounding areas offer an almost endless amount of opportunity for coastal walks and days at the beach.
 We had chance to visit two of the more well know and popular walks but if you have the time there are plenty more less well know.
 Having said that these walks are still not over run despite how amazing they are.
 These two can also be made shorter or be done in sections if you don’t have the time or fitness for the full routes and there are also many closer into the city centre around the harbour area and across the bay.

 Check out the Sydney website to see more about the beaches on offer around this amazing city: www.sydney.com/things-to-do/beach-lifestyle